nirmata/kyverno-global-context-demo/README.md

-## Load Testing Demonstration: Kyverno GCTX Policy
+## Load Testing Demonstration: Kyverno Global Context (GCTX) Policy

 This document outlines the process and results of a load test demonstrating the performance impact of a Kyverno policy using GCTX.
 The goal is to showcase the improved efficiency achieved through GCTX.